Sukat · PNG · 100 KB

 PNG is the right output for transparency, logos, screenshots, and crisp line art.
 For photographs, switch the output to JPEG or WebP — the visible quality difference at 100 KB is dramatic.

-How to compress a PNG to 100 KB
+Compress a PNG to 100 KB

-- Upload your PNG.
 Drop the file onto Sukat.
 Transparency is preserved through the conversion when output is PNG.

-- Set 100 KB and PNG output.
-Type
+Set 100 KB and PNG output

-100in Maximum File Size, select KB, and pick PNG.
-Optionally lower Target Width if you know the destination only needs a smaller pixel dimension. - Convert and download.
-Click Convert & Download.
-Sukat downscales until the encoded PNG fits under 100 KB.
+Type 100 in Maximum File Size, select KB, and pick PNG.
+Optionally lower Target Width if the destination only needs a smaller pixel dimension.

-PNG vs JPEG at 100 KB — the trade-off
+PNG vs JPEG at 100 KB

 JPEG (and WebP) compresses by throwing away visual detail you can’t see.
 PNG doesn’t — it stores every pixel exactly.
 Same target file size, very different output:

-So pick PNG when the format requirement is real: transparency, screenshots, logos, line art, app UI captures, charts.
+So pick PNG when the format requirement is real — transparency, screenshots, logos, line art, app UI captures, charts.
 Pick JPEG or WebP when the input is a photo and the destination just wants something under 100 KB.
-Sukat handles all three formats — switch the output dropdown.
+Sukat handles all three formats; switch the output dropdown.

 When PNG at 100 KB is the right choice

-- App UI screenshots for documentation, blog posts, and product tours.
+• App UI screenshots.
+For documentation, blog posts, and product tours.

 Why Sukat for PNG-to-100-KB

-Transparency preserved.
-Cropping, painting, and Remove Background all preserve PNG's alpha channel through the workflow.
+Cropping, painting, and Remove Background all preserve PNG’s alpha channel through the workflow.

-One-click switch to JPEG / WebP.
-If your input turns out to be a photo and PNG isn't strictly required, change the output dropdown — Sukat re-runs the same target-size search with a format that compresses photos efficiently.
+If the input turns out to be a photo and PNG isn’t required, change the output dropdown — Sukat re-runs the same target-size search with a format that compresses photos efficiently.

 FAQ